 Whether you like to eat out as much as possible on holiday or you’re visiting the Isle of Wight for a special occasion, all of these establishments cater fantastic food all year round.
 Some work with seasonal no-choice set menus whereas others have an abundance of dishes available.
+No establishment on the Isle of Wight currently holds a Michelin star but these are our top recommendations for where to go for great food.

 A Michelin Star is one of the highest accolades a chef and restaurant can earn throughout their career.
 Being acknowledged in this way shows that these places to eat stand out from the rest and consistently offer excellent service, amazing food and beautiful venues to enjoy.
 Each one is a different experience, suited to different tastes and interests.